tensorpack/tensorpack/docs/tutorial/trainer.md

 For data-parallel multi-GPU training, different [multi-GPU trainers](../modules/train.html) implement different distribution strategies.
-They take care of device placement, gradient averaging and synchronoization in the efficient way, which is why multi-GPU training in tensorpack is up to
+They take care of device placement, gradient averaging and synchronization in the efficient way, which is why multi-GPU training in tensorpack is up to
 [5x faster than Keras](https://github.com/tensorpack/benchmarks/tree/master/other-wrappers).